pwnwiki/ctfwiki/index.md

 The InfoSec field has a very strong community.
 Moving with those sentiments, I have decided to dedicate this wiki to organizing competition information for CTFs.
 These competitions help the skills of community to be passed along in a fun and enjoyable way.
 As many of us are love solving challenges, CTFs are a natural step to learn and improve.
 Getting started with CTFs can be daunting, I hope that the information within helps people to improve their skills and become a stronger part of the community.
 In turn, I hope as people improve, they come back and contribute to help others.

+## Types of CTFs

+The main types of challenges are:
+* Red Team/Attack
+* Blue Team/Defense
+* Jeopardy Style
+* Mixed

+## Uses of CTF

+* Fun
+* Learning experience (Practical Hands-on) - For both creator and player
+* Testing of a new product
+* - If only more companies did this, products might be more secure and better usability
+* - What if you could do security testing for the price of a simple prize
+* Hiring - Resumes are great, but how do I know who can do what I want

 ## Calendar of CTFs

+Calendar is in East Coast Time Zone
 <iframe src="https://www.google.com/calendar/embed?src=ofl0f1624c3uk349c8k7r1cgv8%40group.calendar.google.com&ctz=America/New_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>